 Aside from serving as a dangerous pathway for the spread of infections, abnormally enlarged emissary veins may have potential involvement in the development of pulsatile tinnitus.
 One such case involved a young woman diagnosed with pulsatile tinnitus who had a dilated posterior condylar emissary vein; the patient showed a reduction in her symptoms following ligation of the internal jugular vein.

 When can DVA be symptomatic?
 The etiologies related to clinical problems have flow-related, mechanical origins, and idiopathic origins.
 The mechanical causes can trace back to the presence of hydrocephalus or compression of a nerve pathway.
 The causes related to flow problems are related to disorders such as the presence of shunts: arteriovenous; increased or decreased.
-Symptomatic DVA problems can manifest itself with headaches, neurological problems, coma.
+Symptomatic DVA problems can manifest themselves with headaches, neurological problems, coma.

 (Click Image to Enlarge)